Guiw5/coding-interview-backend-level-3/README.md

 # Coding Interview Backend Level 3

 This project is a REST API developed with Node.js, TypeScript, and Hapi.js, designed to manage a list of items.
+It was developed as part of a coding challenge for El Dorado.

+## 🎯 Challenge

+This project was developed as part of a coding challenge.
+You can find the original challenge requirements in [CHALLENGE.md](./CHALLENGE.md).

 ## 🚀 Technologies